Remarks on cotorsion theories

-In section 1 we introduce and give some basic properties of cotorsion theories in abelian categories without using extension bifunctors.
-We adapt to this framework the proofs of some standard results about cotorsion theories.
-We study the possibility of ``pulling back'' cotorsion theories along a functor that has an adjoint (\ref{sec:1.2.7}) and of ``pulling back-and-restricting'' cotorsion theories (\ref{sec:1.3.1}) in abelian categories that fit in a biadditive Tensor-Hom-Cotensor situation (\ref{sec:1.3}) \cite{Gra}.
-A Tensor-Hom-Cotensor situation is also known under the name adjunction of two variables.
-An example is the THC-situation that has as Tensor bifunctor the tensor product between right and left modules over a ring.
-The Cotensor bifunctor of a THC-situation is essential for all our results that involve the \emph{second} argument of the Tensor bifunctor (cf. also sections 2, 5 and 8).
+In section 2 we study the possibility of ``pulling back'' cotorsion theories along a functor that has an adjoint (\ref{sec:2.1.2}) and of ``pulling back-and-restricting'' cotorsion theories (\ref{sec:2.2.2}, \ref{sec:2.2.4}, \ref{sec:2.2.5}) in abelian categories that fit in an abelian Tensor-Hom-Cotensor situation.